unChaz/sci-fi-5e/srd/equipment/magic_items.md

 _Wondrous item, uncommon (requires attunement)_

-While wearing this brooch, you have resistance to force damage, and you have immunity to damage from the _magic missile_ spell.
+While wearing this brooch, you have resistance to force damage, and you have immunity to damage from the _tek missile_ spell.

 ### Broom of Flying